SpinLaunch: Centrifugal satellite launches

 The company has two versions of the centrifugal accelerator.
 The masthead, which he successfully tested on October 22, stands upright in the middle of a New Mexico desert, so that the test vehicles do not move too far and become dangerous when descending.
 The submarine launcher is for test purposes only.

-And the orbital launcher, which the company is targeting but has yet to build.
-He mentions that he is trying to build it and settle it in an unknown coastal area.
-SpinLaunch has applied for FAA (Federal Aviation Administration) approval.
-As soon as he gets the permit, he will start building it, which will be bigger than the test to make the projectiles gain more speed, but it will work on the same principle.
+And the orbital launcher, which the company is aiming for but has not yet built.
+He states that he is trying to build it and install it in an unknown coastal area.
+SpinLaunch has requested approval from the FAA (Federal Aviation Administration).
+Once licensed, it will build, which will be larger than the test unit to give the missiles more speed, but will operate on the same principle.

 At this time, today's satellites would not survive a rotational launch due to the many Gs.
 However, the company says advances in electronics have created capacitors, chips and resistors that can withstand the huge G-forces generated by the centrifuge. .
 Testing of various satellite components has shown that vehicles could be durable to withstand launch.